prebid/Prebid.js/dev-docs/examples/custom-price-bucket.md

 <div markdown="1">
 #### Line 60 to 88: Customize ad server targeting keywords

-In this example, the keywords sent to DFP are changed from the default `hb_pb` to `bid_price`.
+In this example, the keywords sent to DFP are changed from the default `hb_pb` to `custom_bid_price`.
 It also customized the bid price from default `pbMg` ([docs here](http://local/dev-docs/publisher-api-reference.html#bidResponse)) to custom logic.
 The logic is:

-- Send $0.01 granularity price keywords when the bid price is between $0 to $3.
+- Send $0.01 granularity price when the bid price is between $0 to $3.
-- Send $0.10 granularity price keywords when the bid price is between $3 to $5.
+- Send $0.10 granularity price when the bid price is between $3 to $5.
-- Send $0.10 granularity price keywords when the bid price is between $5 to $20.
+- Send $0.50 granularity price when the bid price is between $5 to $20.
-- Send $20 as the keyword value for any bids above $20.
+- Send $20.00 as the keyword value for any bids above $20.

 This logic may be driven by the effort to reduce the number of line items while capturing the most accurate bid prices.